Lbattini/6.172project2/README.md

 # Project 2: Collision Detection
 Optimized collision detector.
 Computes the number of line-wall and line-line collisions that occur during a certain number of frames in a screensaver.
+# Compiling and running
+Compile with make and run with ./screensaver [-g] <numFrames> [input-file].
+The -g flag shows graphics over X11.